iOS Screenshot Sizes

 If there’s a constant in App Store’s history, that would be the requisite of submitting app store screenshots when uploading an app.
 It just makes sense to give users a quick snapshot of what were they about to download or purchase.
 And as technology evolved to allow for bigger and better screens, Apple started augmenting the size and the quality of the iPhone screens, and app developers had to upload new, bigger, different screenshots.

-The iPhone has had 4 different screen sizes through history, and will be adding another one with iPhone X.
+The iPhone has had 4 different screen sizes through history, and will be adding another one with iPhone X. Wondering which are the different App Store Screenshot Sizes?
+Check the table below.

 App Store Screenshot Sizes: